roadrunner-server/roadrunner-docs/intro/config.md

       # This option is required.
 Possible values: amqp, memory, sqs, beanstalk, boltdb
       driver: boltdb

+      # Driver's configuration
+      #
+      # Should not be empty
+      config:
+        # BoldDB file to create or DB to use
+        #
+        # Default: "rr.db"
+        file: "path/to/rr.db"

         # Pipeline priority
         #
         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 10

         # Number of job to prefetch from the driver.
         #
         # Default: 100_000.
         prefetch: 10000

     test-local-2:
       # Driver name
       #
       # This option is required.
-      drier: amqp
+      driver: amqp

+      # Driver's configuration
+      #
+      # Should not be empty
+      config:

         # QoS - prefetch.
         #
         # Default: 10
         prefetch: 10

-      # Queue name
-      #
-      # Default: default
-      queue: test-1-queue

         # Pipeline priority
         #
         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 1

+        # Durable queue
+        #
+        # Default: false
+        durable: false

+        # Delete queue when stopping the pipeline
+        #
+        # Default: false
+        delete_queue_on_stop: false

+        # Queue name
+        #
+        # Default: default
+        queue: test-1-queue

         # Exchange name
         #
         # Default: amqp.default
         exchange: default

         # Exchange type
         #
         # Default: direct.
         exchange_type: direct

         # Routing key for the queue
         #
         # Default: empty.
         routing_key: test

         # Declare a queue exclusive at the exchange
         #
         # Default: false
         exclusive: false

         # When multiple is true, this delivery and all prior unacknowledged deliveries
         # on the same channel will be acknowledged.
 This is useful for batch processing
         # of deliveries
         #
         # Default:false
         multiple_ack: false

         # Use rabbitmq mechanism to requeue the job on fail
         #
         # Default: false
         requeue_on_fail: false

     test-local-3:
       # Driver name